mrikh/AsyncDataFetch/README.md

 ```
 [imageView cancelRequestForUrlString:self.backgroundImageString];
 ```
 You don't have to set a unique identifier as the we automatically set it on our own using the time stamp inside of the category.
-And since the request is now assosciated with the `UIImageView`, the timestamp is stored across the lifetime of the object.
+And since the request is now assosciated with the `UIImageView`, the timestamp is stored.

 **Note:** For caching a "timeOfUse" property has been added to the objects but not used currently.
 It was added in case we need to store in the disk memory later on.
 Custom cache(`NSMutableDictionary`) was created as the apple cache doesn't necessarily follow LRU algorithm.